Please note all images are under copyrite and can only be used with the agreement of the owner Bill Knowles

 The gentle rolling of the feet created a solid base for the shoulders to turn without any delay.
 Likewise his -left-arm remained firm through the contact area and continued counterwinding beyond the ball.
 This clearly shows why he struck the ball so well.

 The wedge and 5 iron swings are difficult to seperate with only a careful look at the different length of the shafts giving it away.

 The backswing summit with a 5 iron.
 Hands are high rather than wide.
 The right knee resists and ensures he stays on center and well-balanced.

 Driver swing analysisThe final film shows the flawless driver swing action of Gordon Brand jnr.

 One of the great characters of professional golfing history.

-With a pipe in his mouth and a bottle of vodka in his bag, Brian Barnes, who died aged 74 of cancer, cut a colourful, instantly recognisable figure on the European golfing circuit during his 1970s heyday.
+With a pipe in his mouth and a bottle of vodka after the round, Brian Barnes, who died aged 74 of cancer, cut a colourful, instantly recognisable figure on the European golfing circuit during his 1970s heyday.

 Barnes was born in Addington Surrey, England, by Scottish parents, and represented England at amateur international level.
 He was educated at St. Dunstan's School, Burnham-on-Sea, and Millfield School in Somerset.

-Taught by his father he represented England in the youth international against Scotland in 1964.
+Taught by his father Barnes represented England in the youth international against Scotland in 1964.
 In the same year he turned professional.